narekboghozian/power_tree_calc/README.md

 Mostly nice-to-have's.
 Create an 'issue' to ask for one of these.

+- Add base option so that another system can be copied and modified
+- Add Min/Nom/Max voltage and to calculate under various conditions
 - Add 'lin' - linear regulator node type
 - Add 'poe' - power over ethernet node type.
 This will allow ethernet cable classes rather than gauge sizes to be used.
 - Add template nodes so no need to repeat listing for modules used multiple times